How to Solo Travel Safely

 If you don’t speak the local language, try to learn some basic phrases, and download an offline translation pack of the language of your destination country.

-In case of emergencies, you want to save all the local emergency numbers on your phone in advance and keep these contacts at the top of your list.
+This is one of the first things I do whenever I move to a new country: save the local emergency numbers on my phone and star these contacts to the top of my contact list.

-5. Consider investing in a global sim card
+5. Get a local or global sim card

 1. Choose safe accommodations